Atlanta Wrongful Death Lawyer

 It’s important to note that not everyone can bring a wrongful death action in Georgia.
 Instead, by law, the relationship between you and the victim must be close to qualify.

 The matter becomes more complicated if the parents are divorced.
 One parent may file the action, but the other parent may choose to join in on the lawsuit.
-These cases can be highly complex, so it can be helpful to speak with an Atlanta wrongful death attorney.
+These cases can be highly complex, so it can be helpful to speak with an attorney.

 Note that children can generally recover for a parent’s wrongful death.
-This includes children born out of wedlock as well as children that are minors and adults.
-In cases where there are no surviving children, parents, or spouse, then the executor of the victim’s estate may bring the claim.
+This includes children born out of wedlock as well as children who are minors and adults.
+In cases where there are no surviving children, parents, or spouses, then the executor of the victim’s estate may bring the claim.

 Dividing Damages in a Georgia Wrongful Death Case